Puzzles are the perfect marriage of art, experience, and accessibility.

 I am passionate about creating products that bridge the gaps between art, education, and enjoyment—to create things that cause people to slow down and smile, even learn.
 I firmly believe that the arts are a critical ingredient for the development of every child, whether they grow up to become a scientist, doctor, salesman, or an illustrator.
 Puzzles are an ideal passive means of introducing kids and adults alike to the world of art and creativity through hands-on activity—The strongest connections are made through experience.

 For me personally, puzzles are a necessary escape from stress that tap directly into my internal pattern recognition software.

-All of my puzzle art was drawn by my hands, from my imagination, fueled by my passions, and produced by an anal-retentive, perfectionist demon who sits on my shoulder making sure I don't cut any corners.
+All of my puzzle art is drawn by my hands, from my imagination, fueled by my passions, and project managed by an anal-retentive, perfectionist demon who sits on my shoulder making sure I don't cut any corners.